crim-ca/weaver/docs/source/processes.rst

 .. code-block::

-    {WPS_OUTPUT_URL}/project/test-1/{JOB_UUID}/{output.ext}
+    {WPS_OUTPUT_URL}/project/test-1/{JOB_UUID}/{outputID}/{output.ext}

 .. note::
-    Values provided by ``X-WPS-Output-Context`` can only contain alphanumeric, hyphens, underscores and path separators that will result in a valid directory and URL locations.
+    Values provided by ``X-WPS-Output-Context`` can only contain alphanumeric, hyphens, underscores and path separators that will result in a valid directory and :term:`URL` locations.
 The path is assumed relative by design to be resolved under the :term:`WPS` output directory, and will therefore reject any ``.`` or ``..`` path references.
     The path also **CANNOT** start by ``/``.
 In such cases, an HTTP error will be immediately raised indicating the symbols that where rejected when detected within ``X-WPS-Output-Context`` header.